jnieberg/react-three-texture/README.md

 ![Transformation Example](./public/readme-transform.png)

 All layers can separately be moved, scaled and rotated, relative to the texture.
+It is also possible to flip (mirror) the layer either horizontally or vertically

 ```jsx
 <Layer src="image.png" position={[0.5, 0.5]} />